GoogleCloudPlatform/bank-of-anthos/extras/cloudshell/tutorial.md

 3. Select **Yes** to clean up deployed resources.

 You can start, stop, and debug apps from the Debug view.

+If you've deployed your app to a GKE cluster in your Google Cloud Platform project, you'll want to delete the cluster to avoid incurring charges.

+1. Navigate to the Google Kubernetes Engine Explorer in the Activity bar.

+2. Right-click on your cluster and select **Delete Cluster**.

 ## Conclusion